younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

       <img src="/assets/img/purple-hats-fig-3.png" width="70%" height="70%" />
 	      <figcaption>Fig 3: Scanning with the Gitlab Editor.</figcaption>
     </figure><br />
 &emsp;&ensp;&nbsp;         iv.
 Commit the changes to GitLab.
 <br>
 <br />&emsp;&nbsp;c.
 Check to see if the pipeline starts by navigating to your project > CI/CD > Jobs.
 You will then see the job complete, and the following:
-<br>            i.
+<br />&emsp;&emsp;         i.
 A summary of total issue count and issue breakdown will be in the job log.
-<br>            ii.
+<br />&emsp;&emsp;         ii.
 A generated Purple HATS report can be downloaded at “Job artefacts” panel on the right panel as shown in the screenshot below.

   <figure style="text-align: center">
       <img src="/assets/img/purple-hats-fig-4.png" width="70%" height="70%" />